neicnordic/neic-sda/docs/db.md

 > <https://github.com/neicnordic/sensitive-data-archive/tree/main/postgresql>

 The database container will initialize and create the necessary database structure and functions if started with an empty area.
-Procedures for *backing up the database* are important but considered out of scope for the secure data archive project.
+Procedures for *backing up the database* are important, however considered out of scope for the secure data archive project.

 Look at [the SQL